This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the

 Other Sites of Known Asbestos Exposure

-There have been many facilities, workplaces, industries, and buildings in South Carolina that exposed residents and workers to asbestos.
+Many facilities, workplaces, industries, and buildings in South Carolina have exposed residents and workers to asbestos.
 While there are far too many to list individually, here are just a few known sites where people were likely exposed:

 - Zonolite, Enoree